 About Jewish Fiction .net

-As the editor of Jewish Fiction .net, I see this journal as a means to bring together in one place first-rate Jewish fiction from many different countries, thus allowing us all to experience simultaneously the rich diversity that exists within Jewish culture and the core elements that unite us.
-As a Zionist, I am also committed to trying to build a bridge, and a dialogue, between Jewish writers in Israel and the Diaspora.
-Finally, I hope that Jewish Fiction .net will serve as a vehicle for fostering new writing and new writers of talent.
+As the founder and editor-in-chief of Jewish Fiction .net, I see this journal as a means to bring together in one place first-rate Jewish fiction from around the globe, thus allowing readers to experience simultaneously the rich diversity that exists within Jewish culture and the core elements that unite us.
+Jewish Fiction .net is completely independent of any organization or funding body, relying entirely on donations from its readers, and we are proud that with our readers' support we are able to keep our journal free of charge and therefore accessible to all.

 In addition to her literary writing, Dr. Gold has scholarly publications to her credit, as well as seven funded research grants (two from the Social Sciences and Humanities Research Council of Canada), and a PhD from University of Toronto.
-Previously a tenured professor, she is currently an Associate Scholar at the Centre for Women's Studies at the Ontario Institute for Studies in Education, University of Toronto (OISE/UT), and an Associate Member of the Faculty of Social Work, University of Toronto.
-Dr. Gold (who holds both Israeli and Canadian citizenship) has been constantly involved over the past 30 years in community work and social action initiatives, reflecting her commitment to social justice and her love of Israel.
-For more information about Dr. Gold, visit her website at www.noragold.com
+Gold is also a co-founder of three progressive Zionist organizations in Canada, and she has been constantly involved over the past thirty-five years in community work and social activism that reflects her commitment to social justice and her love of Israel. noragold.com

 About The Advisory Council

-Jewish Fiction .net is honoured by the support of its wonderful Advisory Council:
+Jewish Fiction .net is honoured by the support of its eminent Advisory Council:

 Ellen Frankel